 J. Maak is a writer, educator and community-builder in Los Angeles.
-Her work centers climate change and The Great Turning — what we’re observing, what it feels like to navigate these massive shifts, and the beautiful potential that lies ahead, if we choose to reach for it.
-An avid vegetable gardener, for relaxation she turns to insanely complex knitting patterns.
+Her ecopoetry centers climate change and The Great Turning — what we’re observing, what it feels like to navigate these massive shifts, and the beautiful potential that lies ahead, if we choose to reach for it.

 J. Maak’s poetry appears in the following publications:

-- “Call it off before the divorce is final,” in Wild Roof Journal, Issue #13
+- “Call it off before the divorce is final” appeared in Issue 13, Wild Roof Journal.

-- “Ode to the Myco-miracle” appeared in “My Core Rises” issue of Plants and Poetry Journal
+- “Ode to the myco-miracle” appeared in “My Core Rises,” Plants and Poetry Journal.

-- “Unseen” appeared in “My Core Rises” issue of Plants and Poetry Journal
+- “Unseen” appeared in “My Core Rises,” Plants and Poetry Journal.

 On this site: